Plan Your Trip

 Unless it is waterproof, we don't recommend it.
 It will get wet.
 We have waterproof phone cases and analog waterproof cameras for sale in our store.

-The minimum age is 3 years old for tubing.
+The minimum age is 2 years old for tubing.
 We don't have weight or height restrictions, but keep in mind that some places can be very shallow.
 Physical exertion may be required.
-Kids must be at least 42" tall to do the waterslide.

 Most people don’t find tubing strenuous.
 If we haven't had enough rain, however, it can involve a bit of work.
 The lower the water level, the more work required.
 This may involve using your push stick more often, walking, or getting up to move your tube if you are stuck.